Nine Mothers of Heimdallr: Attestations

 In chapter 16 of Skáldskaparmál a work by the 10th century skald Úlfr Uggason is quoted.
 The poem refers to Heimdallr as the "son of eight mothers plus one".
 Prose following the poem points out that the poem refers to Heimdallr as the son of nine mothers.

-The poem Völuspá hin skamma (contained within the poem Hyndluljóð, often considered a part of the Poetic Edda) contains three stanza that scholars have frequently theorized as referring to Heimdallr and his nine mothers.
-According to the stanzas, long ago, a mighty god was born by nine jötunn maidens at the edge of the world.
+The poem Völuspá hin skamma (contained within the poem Hyndluljóð, often considered a part of the Poetic Edda) contains three stanza that scholars have frequently theorized as referring to Heimdallr and their nine mothers.
+According to the stanzas, long ago, a mighty god was born by nine jötnar maidens at the edge of the world.
 This boy grew strong, nourished by the strength of the earth, the ice-cold sea, and the blood of swine.
 Names are provided for these nine maidens.
 For discussion of these names, see Names section below (note that the translations below present anglicizations of Old Norse forms).
 The stanzas in question read as follows: